bu-528-sp19/Multi-cloud-defensive-load-balancing/README.md

 MVP (not in any particular order):

-1) Basic CRUD web app that, by nature, will exercise DB reads, writes, and possible concurrency issues as a base to apply resiliency strategies to
+1) Basic CRUD web app that, by nature, will exercise DB reads, writes, and possible concurrency issues as a base to apply resiliency strategies to - COMPLETED
-2) Request load balancing between clouds
+2) Request load balancing between clouds - COMPLETED
-3) Host level load balancing within clouds
+3) Host level load balancing within clouds - COMPLETED
-4) Turning off host instances should not crash the application for an extended period of time
+4) Turning off host instances should not crash the application for an extended period of time - COMPLETED
-5) DNS failover in the event that the main server goes down
+5) DNS failover in the event that the main server goes down - COMPLETED
-6) Turning off all compute instances of a Cloud should not kill the application
+6) Turning off all compute instances of a Cloud should not kill the application - COMPLETED
-7) 1 Request server per Cloud
+7) 1 Request server per Cloud - COMPLETED
-8) Two clouds / at least two isolated systems
+8) Two clouds / at least two isolated systems - COMPLETED

 Stretch (also not in any particular order):

-1) Multiple Request Servers and leadership election
+1) Multiple Request Servers and leadership election - COMPLETED
-2) Distributed DB writes
+2) Distributed DB writes - COMPLETED
-3) Distributed reads from any healthy database
+3) Distributed reads from any healthy database - COMPLETED
-4) Eventual consistency of new and recovered databases via replication and write queuing
+4) Eventual consistency of new and recovered databases via replication and write queuing - INCOMPLETE
-5) Turning off database instances should not break the application
+5) Turning off database instances should not break the application - COMPLETED
-6) Multiple Request servers per Cloud
+6) Multiple Request servers per Cloud - COMPLETED
-7) More than two clouds
+7) More than two clouds - INCOMPLETE

 ** **